Next-generation demand drives search for new technology site

-CSC was also provided with the services of LED FastStart®, ranked as the No. 1 state workforce training program in the U.S. for eight years in a row.
-The company is expected to utilize the state’s Digital Interactive Media and Software Development Incentive, as well as the Quality Jobs Program for positions that do not qualify for the software incentive.
+CSC was also provided with the services of LED FastStart®, ranked as the No. 1 state workforce training program in the U.S. The company is expected to utilize the state’s Digital Interactive Media and Software Development Incentive, as well as the Quality Jobs Program for positions that do not qualify for the software incentive.

 Technology Center just the beginning as CSRA announces expanded footprint in Louisiana